joonasy/rebirth/docs/css/naming-conventions.md

 This means that we can have an element elsewhere which can carry with style of `.Button {}`, but without the behaviour of `.js-Button`.

-When naming javascript hooks use camelCase.
+When naming JavaScript hooks use camelCase.

 ### data-* attributes

 A common practice is to use `data-*` attributes as JS hooks, but this is incorrect. `data-*` attributes, as per the spec, are used _to store custom data private to the page or application_. `data-*` attributes are designed to store data, not be bound to.

 ## Reserved namespaces and other keywords

 The following namespaces are reserved for specific use.

 ### Responsive variants